 It’s a breezy day at the Westchester Golf Course and there’s a relentless roar of jet traffic from the nearby Los Angeles airport.
 Schmidt is a retired professor of psychology at UCLA, and an authority on how humans learn and develop motor skills.
 As Schmidt watches the golfers practice the same swing with the same clubs, over and over, he chuckles.
 4 Strategies for Teaching Students How to Revise.
 I'm a fan of the writing workshop.

 That means I also write with my students, and I allow plenty of time for students to conference with me and with each other.
 I also provide models of what good writing looks like -- and lots of them.
 Here's How Study Breaks Boost Learning.
 Via Huffington Post Students in school are rarely given opportunities to rest and reflect on the knowledge they’ve acquired, but a new study suggests that giving the mind a little targeted downtime could be a highly effective way to boost learning.

 Teaching Students the ABCs of Resilience.
 Two Letters That All Students Should Receive.
-Details on voting for this post in the 2013 Edublog Awards can be found below the post.
 5 Things Students Expect From Their Teachers.

 5 Learning Strategies That Make Students Curious.